daxter-army/key-cast/readme.md

 - **Drag it anywhere:** Obstructing your view? place it anywhere on the screen.
 - **[IN PROGRESS!]
 Show in style:** Choose from numerous themes, or create your own.
 - **[IN PROGRESS!]
 Transparency control:** Adjust the transparency level of the panel as per your convenience.

+## Functionalities
+* Following are the functionalities implemented till now:
+* Show previous and current keypresses/key combinations
+* Show mouse activity
+* Drag and drop anywhere on the screen
+* Second instance prunning of the running application

 ### Built With